 If your bearded dragon has reduced their food intake, for example because they’re brumating, then it’s quite likely they’ll poop less frequently.
 So, you need to look at all the symptoms in context to form an opinion as to whether they’re impacted or not.
 Vomiting is never ever a sign of brumation though.
 We discuss Bearded Dragon Brumation in more depth in the linked article.
 It’s wise however to place brumation last on the list of suspected problems when trying to determine why your bearded dragon hasn’t pooped in a while.

-Having looked at the signs and symptoms of bearded dragon impaction, along with the reasons why they may become impacted we now look at ways to solve the problem.
+Having looked at the signs and symptoms of bearded dragon constipation, along with the reasons why they may become impacted we now look at ways to solve the problem.

-Bear in mind that impaction can be a life threatening condition for your bearded dragon.
+Bear in mind that impaction, a severe form of constipation can be a life threatening condition for your bearded dragon.
 It’s worth having a good reptile vet on standby just in case your home remedies don’t work.
 And don’t leave it too long trying the home remedies before you take your pet to the vet.
 If you can’t afford a vet bill, we have some tips that might help you here.

 Mild cases – where the bearded dragon has become impacted only recently, can often be treated at home.
 This is only really applicable where you know that your bearded dragon hasn’t pooped for a while and should have.
 For example, if they normally go every 2 days but it’s now been 4 days since they last went – and they’re still eating normally.
 If they show any severe signs (such as no poop coupled with black beard and obvious discomfort or hind leg paralysis) then you should consult your reptile specialist vet as a matter of urgency.
 Impaction can be fatal.